36.42479, -116.92585

 Despite it being a fairly-well maintained 2WD road, there was little traffic, maybe one car per hour.
 Most of the side roads leading up into the Panamints were washed out in last fall’s flooding, so maybe that has depressed traffic.
 If so, the jeeper’s loss is my gain.

 There were a number of side attractions such as old graves, an old borax works, a supposed well that I could not find.
-None of these were really very interesting and hardly worth the time spent look for them or at them.
+None of these were really very interesting and hardly worth the time spent looking for them or at them.

 After 5 or 6 miles the road takes a turn to the east to rejoin the main highway.
 That’s where I set my cache, which I recovered with little trouble.
 From here, the route to Stovepipe is all cross-country.